digital-blueprint/relay-formalize-bundle/docs/form-schema.md

 ## JSON Data Schema

-The schema for the JSON data, i.e. the `dataFeedElement` of a submission, is fully covered by a standard JSON schema:
+The schema for the JSON data, i.e. the `dataFeedElement` of a submission, is fully covered by a standard JSON schema with a few custom extensions:

 Example: